jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

 ## Example of Agentic AI
 To understand Agentic AI better, this is performed by asking an AI agent to fully act on the user's behalf.
-Whilst there are no public chatbots that can currently fully act on the user's behalf.
-The image below shows how this would work if users had access to this sort of AI right now:
+Whilst there are no public chatbots that can currently fully act on the user's behalf, the image below shows how this would work if users had access to this sort of AI right now: